satcos/FriendlyBanker/README.md

 ## Introduction
 Tool to help bankers in day to day work.
 Tool is created using HTML, Java Script & CSS.
 It is highly portable and compatible with most of the latest system.
 To increase the portability entire tool is provided as single html file.
-Online version of the system is available at this URL https://satcos.github.io/FriendlyBanker/<br/><br/>
+Online version of the tool is available at this URL https://satcos.github.io/FriendlyBanker/<br/><br/>

 ## Usage
 System have 3 tabs Denomination, Arrival and Coinware.
 By clicking we can navigate to the corresponding tab.